nllz/IRTF-HRPC/draft-research.md

 Is your protocol written in such a way that is would be easy for other protocols to be developed on top of it, or to interact with it?
 Does your protocol impact permissionless innovation?
 See 'Connectivity' above.

 Explanation:
-Adaptability is closely interrelated permissionless innovation, both maintain the freedom and ability to freely create and deploy new protocols on top of the communications constructs that currently exist.
+Adaptability is closely interrelated with permissionless innovation, both maintain the freedom and ability to freely create and deploy new protocols on top of the communications constructs that currently exist.
 It is at the heart of the Internet as we know it, and to maintain its fundamentally open nature, we need to be mindful of the impact of protocols on maintaining or reducing permissionless innovation to ensure the Internet can continue to develop.

 Example:
 WebRTC generates audio and/or video data.
 In order to ensure that WebRTC can be used in different locations by different parties it is important that standard Javascript APIs are developed to support applications from different voice service providers.
 Multiple parties will have similar capabilities, in order to ensure that all parties can build upon existing standards these need to be adaptable, and allow for permissionless innovation.